zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/duplicate-cdb-using-dbca-silent-mode/duplicate-cdb-using-dbca-silent-mode.md

 ## Task 3: Use DBCA to duplicate CDB1 as a single individual database

-In this step, you use the ``-createDuplicateDB`` command in DBCA to duplicate CDB1 as DUPCDB1.
+In this task, you use the ``-createDuplicateDB`` command in DBCA to duplicate CDB1 as DUPCDB1.
 The database configuration type is set to `SINGLE`, which instructs DBCA to create a single individual database.
 The storage type is set to file system (FS).
 Because a listener is not specified in the DBCA command, DBCA automatically configures the default listener, LISTENER, for both DUPCDB1 and PDB1.
 After the DBCA command is finished running, verify that DUPCDB1 exists and contains PDB1, that PDB1 contains sample data, and that both DUPCDB1 and PDB1 use the default listener.

 1. Run the `-createDuplicateDB` command.